jsreport/docs/docs/authentication.md

 ## Basics
 Enabling the `authentication` extension will add a login screen into jsreport studio and authenticate all incoming requests.
 The browser authentication is based on the cookie and API calls are verified using [basic](https://en.wikipedia.org/wiki/Basic_access_authentication) authentication or using [bearer](https://tools.ietf.org/html/rfc6750) authentication verified against a configured authorization server.

 `Authentication` configuration adds a `user administrator` into the system responsible for managing other users.
 This user can create users, remove users or change their passwords.
-All other individual users do not have permissions to alter any other user.
+All other individual users do not have permission to alter any other user.

 ## Basic authentication